filterpaper/filterpaper.github.io/qmk/workflow.md

 ## Customising the Workflow

 The matrix `file:` is a list of json files to be built (`- cradio.json` in the example).
-Change this section to the name of your json file.
+̃* Change this section to the name of your json file.
 Additional entries (with `-` prefix) can be added here to build more than one keyboard.
-The `user:` section defaults to your GitHub username.
+̃* The `user:` section defaults to your GitHub username.
 Change that line accordingly if you used a different keymap name for the json file in the first step.

 ## Committing the Workflow

-Click on `Source Control` in the left column, enter a meaningful commit message, and click on the `Commit` checkmark above to commit the file directly to your repository:
+* Click on `Source Control` in the left column, enter a meaningful commit message.
+* Click on the `Commit` checkmark above to commit the file directly to your repository:

 ![workflow6](workflow6.png)